kburchfiel/rope/README.md

 8. It was merely part of another phrase in the list that would account for all or almost all of the uses of that phrase.
 For example, I removed “end of the” because “the end of the” was also in the list, and there wouldn’t be too many times that write “end of the” without a “the” preceding it.

+Note that due to these removals, the numbers in the “Rank within original list of 5000 phrases (that did not include multiword phrases)” column are not contiguous.

 5.1.4.
 I reformatted some rows of the list to convert entries into actual words.
 For instance, I removed the spaces that had been added in between words with contracted forms.
 I also needed to capitalize the word “I” when it appeared in phrases.
 In addition, I “Americanized” the text where needed (sorry Brits!), e.g. by replacing “centre” with “center”).
 I also replaced “per cent” in phrases with “percent.”

 5.1.5.
 Oddly enough, Excel had trouble performing searches of these phrases, and I believe that the issue lay with how the spaces between words were written in the PIE website.
 The best solution that I was aware of at the time was to rewrite the words manually within Excel.